ygjd/base-image/README.md

 This image can be built on CPU-only systems.
 A GPU is only required at runtime, not for building.

 Building is very straightforward.
-Simply clone the repository, `cd vast_base` and then issue the build command.
+Simply clone the repository, `cd vast-base` and then issue the build command.

 ```
 docker buildx build .